I don’t write code by hand anymore. And no, I’m not exaggerating.

 Use subagents for isolated tasks: When Claude spawns a subagent (a focused task), it gets its own context.
 This prevents bloating your main session.

 Hooks let you run custom actions at specific points in Claude’s workflow.
-They’re event-driven:
+They’re event-driven - the hooks reference lists dozens of events, but these three cover most use cases:

 For example, you could set up a hook to automatically run your linter after every file edit, or validate a deployment script before execution.